germangh/batman/+batman/+stats/README.md

 Interaction effects between two independent variables (say, light and temperature) were assesed by:

-1. Computing the average effect of light across postures for the first. temperature level.
+1. Computing the average effect of light across postures for the first temperature level.

 2. Computing the average effect of light across postures for the second